 "Having access to an established pregnancy biobank saves us tremendous time and money." – Gregory A. Buck, PhD, principal investigator, Virginia Commonwealth University

 The GAPPS Repository is a standardized, widely-accessible collection of high-quality specimens linked to data from diverse populations of pregnant women.
 The repository supports research on normal and abnormal pregnancies, including how pregnancy affects maternal and child health after delivery, as well as fetal origins of diseases.
 The collection includes contributions from women representing a range of racial, ethnic, regional and socioeconomic backgrounds.

 Researchers can use existing specimens and data or gain access to a diverse cohort of participants for their specific project aims.

 The GAPPS Repository Collection Schedule chart below provides an overview of when specimens are collected.
 Specimens include:

-Participants also complete three comprehensive questionnaires—two during pregnancy and one at the postpartum visit.
+Participants also complete comprehensive questionnaires during pregnancy and at their postpartum visits.
 Other data is collected from maternal and newborn medical records.